Saturday, September 21st from 1:30p – 7:30p

-Click here for a template pattern to play with and figure out colors: Quilt Template with your own colors.
+Click here for a template pattern to play with: Quilt Template.
 This workshop is ALWAYS FUN!!!!

 History of the Quilt Trail: Inspired by Appalachia!

 The concept of barn quilts began with Donna Sue Groves and her wish to honor her mother, Maxine, and her Appalachian heritage by having a painted quilt hung on her barn in Adams County, Ohio.

 As is often the case, good ideas fall by the wayside when work and other obligations intervene.
 Donna Sue mentioned the project from time to time for several years until she was encouraged by her friends to go ahead and paint that quilt square.

 Her work with the Ohio Arts Council and other community organizations inspired Donna Sue to alter her plan.
 Rather than creating a personal tribute, she suggested that a “sampler” of twenty quilt squares could be created along a driving trail that would invite visitors to travel through the countryside.
 A committee of volunteers worked together to both plan the trail and to formulate guidelines as to how the project would be managed.
 Several barn owners signed on, and the work began.